raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 - Provides a lambda-like execution environment locally
 - SAM CLI + AWS Toolkits => step-through and debug your code

+## SAM Policy Templates

+- List of templates to apply permissions to your Lambda Functions
+- Important examples:
+   - `S3ReadPolicy`: Gives read only permissions to objects in S3
+   - `SQSPollerPolicy`: Allows to poll an SQS queue
+   - `DynamoDBCrudPolicy`: CRUD = create read update delete

+## SAM – Exam Summary
+- SAM is built on CloudFormation
+- SAM requires the Transform and Resources sections
+- Commands to know:
+    - `sam build`: fetch dependencies and create local deployment artifacts
+    • `sam package`: package and upload to Amazon S3, generate CF template
+    • `sam deploy`: deploy to CloudFormation
+- SAM Policy templates for easy IAM policy definition
+- SAM is integrated with CodeDeploy to do deploy to Lambda aliases

+## Serverless Application Repository (SAR)
+- Managed repository for serverless applications
+- The applications are packaged using SAM
+- Build and publish applications that can be re-used by organizations
+- Can share publicly
+- Can share with specific AWS accounts
+- This prevents duplicate work, and just go straight to publishing
+- Application settings and behaviour can be customized using Environment variables
 # Step Functions

 ## Step Functions Overview